 12. Japan Local Public Transport Card

-Another very useful item to pre-purchase before you depart is a local ‘tap on tap off’ public transport card for Japan.
+Another very useful item to plan to purchase after arrival is a local ‘tap on tap off’ public transport card for Japan.
 These cards work for intra city travel on most trains, trams, buses and ferries.
 You can easily top up the funds on your card at every Japan train station.
 Most machines have an English language option and you can only use cash to top up your card.
 As you go through the tap on and off machines they display your remaining funds.

 The major options are a Suica Card, Pasmo Card and an ICOCA Card.
 Suica is the main card used in Tokyo and Icoca is the main card used in Kyoto/Osaka.
-You will pleased to know that you can purchase either card, as both cards can be used in a large range of towns across Japan.
+You will pleased to know that you can purchase any one of these cards, as all three cards can be used in a large range of towns across Japan.

 13. Japan Guidebook and Maps